httpwg/http-extensions/draft-ietf-httpbis-priority.md

 This document defines the urgency(`u`) and incremental(`i`) parameters.
-When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if the default values were specified.
+When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if their default values were specified.
+Note that handling of omitted parameters is different when processing an HTTP response; see
+{{merging}}.

 Unknown parameters, parameters with out-of-range values or values of unexpected types MUST be ignored.